 This is the “millennial gap” for which companies should be preparing to fill.
-Solutions abound.
+Solutions around.
 Companies are exploring options including retiree-hiree mentorship programs, automation, consolidation, and outsourcing.

 Some companies have offered graduated retirement packages where experienced IBM i programmers who know their companies’ needs partner with younger programmers who know newer languages and high-demand platforms such as mobile, web and GUI.
-Companies who plan to maintain and expand may hire younger IBM i programmers who are more skilled in the latest platforms to develop new tools and management systems but experienced programmers who keep their systems reliable are needed to aid in the transition.
+Companies who plan to maintain and expand may hire younger IBM i developers who are more skilled in the latest innovations in IBM i to develop new tools and management systems but experienced programmers who keep their systems reliable are needed to aid in the transition.
 The mentorships may prove a solid solution for companies who can find the right candidates, but younger developers willing to learn legacy programming languages are hard to find.

 It’s not that there is a shortage of iSeries programmers, it’s that programming and the IT industry changes as rapidly as Moore’s law predicts.
 That means industry professionals have to commit themselves to constant learning.
 It’s always a new thing: a new language, platform or application.